V.A. STEWART AGAINST NEW ZEALAND HERALD

 The Council considers that the colloquial use of the word ‘rape’ to describe sexual violation by penetration of the anus is not inappropriate in the context of news reporting.

-The complaint is not upheld.
+Decision: The complaint is not upheld.

 Media Council members considering this complaint were Hon Raynor Asher, Rosemary Barraclough, Liz Brown, Jo Cribb, Ben France-Hudson, Jonathan MacKenzie, Hank Schouten, Marie Shroff and Tim Watkin.